apache/yetus/asf-site-src/source/documentation/in-progress/precommit-buildtools.md

 * pluginname\_reorder\_modules

     - This functions allows the plugin to (re-)order the modules (e.g. based on the output of the maven dependency plugin).
-When called CHANGED\_MODULES already contains all changed modules.
+When called CHANGED\_MODULES[@] already contains all changed modules.
 It must be altered to have an effect.

 * pluginname\_(test)\_logfilter